gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 what appeared to be no more than a few hundred strides.
 Its buildings, made of gray brick and roofed with dark slate shingles, stood in a figure eight around two squares.
-Sun glistened on glass in the buildings' windows---more glass than Erileine had ever seen---but the only sign of life was a lone jay that fluttered away even as they watched.
+Sun glistened on glass in the buildings' windows–more glass than Erileine had ever seen–but the only sign of life was a lone jay that fluttered away even as they watched.

 "It's beautiful work," Thomas said, ignoring the view and running a